-This year, Ariel Donohue, Program Manager of the Diversity Awareness Office, was awarded the President's Commission on the Status of University Women Award.
+In 2015, Ariel Donohue, Program Manager of the Diversity Awareness Office, was awarded the President's Commission on the Status of University Women Award.
 This award includes a $2,000 honorarium.
 Donohue is passionate about creating supportive communities, working with students and promoting and embracing diversity in all forms.
 Donohue singlehandedly secured a a 2014 Higher Education Excellence in Diversity Award (HEED Award) from INSIGHT Into Diversity Magazine, the oldest and largest diversity-focused publication in higher education.
 Donohue continues to pursue collaborative efforts with departments across campus and oversee a plethora of diversity focused events each year.
 Donohue is a critical member of events like the Martin Luther King Day Lecture and events, National Coming Out Day events, Holocaust Remembrance Day, and the International Food Bazaar.

-Last year, Jessi Smith, psychology, received the President's Commission on the Status of University Women Award given to a member of the faculty or staff who has established a record of working to improve issues related to gender, equity and diversity on any of MSU's four campuses.
+In 2014, Jessi Smith, psychology, received the President's Commission on the Status of University Women Award given to a member of the faculty or staff who has established a record of working to improve issues related to gender, equity and diversity on any of MSU's four campuses.
 The award includes a $2,000 honorarium.

 Smith is the principal investigator of a $3.4 million NSF ADVANCE grant that is broadening